cjhowland/indy-did-method/spec/10_did_operations.md

 #### DIDDoc Assembly and Verification

 The DIDDoc returned when a `did:indy` DID is resolved is not directly stored in an Indy ledger document.
 Instead, the DIDDoc must be assembled from data elements in the Indy `NYM` object based on a series of steps.
 When a [[ref: NYM]] is created or updated the ledger MUST assemble the DIDDoc (following the steps) and validate the DIDDoc.
-As well, an Indy DID resolver will receive from the ledger the [[ref: NYM]] from the ledger and the non-validation steps must be followed to assemble the DIDDoc for the resolved DID.
+As well, an Indy DID resolver will receive the [[ref: NYM]] from the ledger and the non-validation steps must be followed to assemble the DIDDoc for the resolved DID.

 If the `diddocContent` item contains a `@context` item, the resulting DIDDoc is considered JSON-LD.
 It is the responsibility of the content creator to ensure that it is valid JSON-LD.